Fall 2016 Freshman Application

 Denial of Plan II Honors Admission Appeal Process

 Plan II has an appeal process.
-If you have been denied admissions to Plan II Honors if you wish to appeal, you must send a formal appeal letter addressed to the Plan II Admissions Committee (hard-copy via US mail—NOT an email or email attachment).
+If you have been denied admissions to Plan II Honors and you wish to appeal, you must send a formal appeal letter addressed to the Plan II Admissions Committee (hard-copy via US mail—NOT an email or email attachment).
 That letter may result in a denied applicant moving from Denied to Wait List status.
 Unfortunately, we can’t give any firm number on an applicant's chances of admission from the wait list.

 Your appeal letter should state that you hope your application will be reconsidered.
 What you include in addition to that is up to you.
 In the past, we have received three sentence appeal letters and three page appeal letters.
 If you have strengths or experiences you feel may have been overlooked or that you did not have the opportunity to explain, you should highlight such things in this letter.
 It’s important to emphasize that chances of success are quite limited.
 Those applicants placed on the Wait List, rather than denied, will be reconsidered before those on the Wait List through the appeal process.
 So, emphasizing strong motivation, and writing a strong letter of appeal are very important.
-However, Plan II has been able to offer any Wait List spots for several years due to high yields (more applicants who are offered admission are accepting the offer of admission and attending Plan II) and over-enrollment.

 After the May 1 deadline for admitted students to notify Plan II of their decision—during the second week of May—Plan II will rank and re-review applicants on the wait list to offer admission if there is any space available.
-In past years, we have admitted as few as five and as many as thirty from the wait list.
+In past years, we have admitted as few as five and as many as sixty from the wait list.

 Questions concerning Plan II admission?
 Please email Plan II Admissions Director, Kerry Pasquale.